UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 This equates to 332 (0x0000014c) in decimal.

-So, there are 332 unique objects that we will encounter next.
+So the body that follows contains 332 unique objects.

 ### Packfile Body

-Now, let us see how the contents of the packfile body is organized.
+The packfile body is organized as follows.

 ![packfile-body.png](/images/articles/git-internals/packfile-body.png)